From Thin Concurrent Games to Generalized Species of Structures (Extended Version): Concurrent Games and Static Collapse

 in a functorial way.

 Another remaining challenge is to define the ``horizontal composition'' of $2$-cells

 and proving the required coherence conditions.
 This is detailed in \cite{DBLP:journals/lmcs/CastellanCRW17}.
-In fact the reasoning can be simplified by the recent observation that it is sufficient to define morphisms between strategies on $+$-covered configurations \cite[Lemma 6.3.4]{hdr} so that we may define the horizontal composition simply pointwise, with
+By Lemma \ref{lem:pcov_mapification}, it is sufficient to define morphisms between strategies on $+$-covered configurations, so that we may define the horizontal composition simply pointwise with

 for all $x^\sigma \in \confp{\sigma}$ and $x^\tau \in \confp{\tau}$ causally compatible.
 All the necessary verifications for constructing a bicategory follow rather easily \cite[Theorem 6.4.11]{hdr}, and it is only a minor extension to define the full double-categorical structure (see also \cite{paquet2020probabilistic}). \end{proof}